coreinfrastructure/best-practices-badge/background.md

 have dramatically positive effects.

-# Examing Existing OSS Project Practices
+# Practices of some existing OSS Projects

+This section describes the practices of some existing OSS projects, particularly a few that are popular, apply practices we might want to consider adding to the best practices, and/or reputed by someone to be well-run.
-Examining well-run OSS projects helps identify important practical activities.
+Examining some existing OSS projects can help us identify important practical activities.
 Indeed, if many well-run projects do *not* perform a specific practice, it may not be a good practice.
 We believe that well-run OSS projects shouldn&#8217;t need to make many